xCyprian/Final-Project-114/README.md

 # Fitness Tracker API

-A RESTful API for logging and managing personal workout data.
+A REST-fi; API for logging and managing personal workout data.
 Built with Node.js, Express, Sequelize, and MySQL.

 ---

 ## What It Does

-Keeping track of workout progress manually is a pain.
-This API gives you a structured backend to manage users, workout sessions, and individual exercises — including performance details like sets, reps, and weight per session.
+Coded a neat little API that tracks my fitness and keeps me healthy.

 The data model mirrors how real training works: a user has a fitness goal, logs multiple workout sessions, and each session contains exercises with their own performance stats.